malak-alkhozaae/cybersecurity-portfolio/fortinet-centralized-security-monitoring/README.md

 FortiManager was utilized for centralized device and policy management, while FortiAnalyzer provided log collection, monitoring, traffic analysis, dashboard visibility, and reporting capabilities.
 The project focused on the management and monitoring components of the environment rather than the underlying connectivity infrastructure.

-The implementation included Administrative Domain (ADOM) management, device onboarding and grouping, policy package administration, firewall object management, provisioning templates, centralized monitoring, log analysis, traffic visibility, dashboard analysis, scheduled reporting, and email notification configuration.
+The implementation included Administrative Domain (ADOM) management, device onboarding and grouping, policy package administration, firewall object management, provisioning templates, centralized monitoring, log analysis, traffic visibility, dashboard analysis, and scheduled reporting.

 This project provided hands-on experience with enterprise security management workflows and demonstrated how centralized administration and monitoring can improve operational efficiency and security visibility within distributed network environments.